flyhigher139/OctBlog/app/readme.md

 Welcome to OctBlog
 ====================

->OctBlog is powered by flask and MongoDB, here are some instruction on how to run it.
+>OctBlog is powered by Flask and MongoDB, here are some instructions on how to run it.

 ##How to run it ?